 Unqualified divers arrive Monday and complete dive course

 Week 2 – Research Training

 Qualified divers arrive Monday.
 Each day you will receive lectures and practical learning sessions.
-The survey techniques learnt will depend on the type of research being conducted in the following weeks; for example training could be seagrass watch and mapping, or point intercept surveys for general mapping research.
-No matter what we will always focus on improving your buoyancy as this is key to being a responsible diver and protecting the reefs.
+The survey techniques learnt will depend on the type of research being conducted in the following weeks.
+No matter what, we will always focus on improving your buoyancy as this is key to being a responsible diver and protecting the reefs.